PythonForMatlabProgrammers/PythonForMatlabProgrammers/docs/06-Ecosystem.md

 CPI data should feel familiar.
-Pandas has a tremendous amount of functionality that we've not touched upon, but hopefully we've demonstrated that the combination of Python/NumPy/SciPy/pandas provides an analysis environment similar to what you use with MATLAB
+Pandas has a tremendous amount of functionality that we've not touched upon, but hopefully we've demonstrated that the combination of Python/NumPy/SciPy/pandas provides an analysis environment similar to what you use with MATLAB.

 ### MATLAB and Python, Together